-(1) Daisy is the only stuffed toy of mine that I still have (I also have a couple of Nick’s from when he was a baby).
-I acquired her when I was already an adult though after I found her perched on my new bed following a visit by my mother when she came to see my very first (and only) apartment where I lived alone.
+(1) Daisy is the only stuffed toy of mine that I still have (I also have a couple of Nick’s from when he was little).
+I got her when I was already an adult though, after I found her perched on my bed after a visit from my mother, who came to see my very first (and only) apartment where I lived alone.
 Nowadays Daisy usually sits on the back of the sofa, where she reminds me of that special little home that I loved.
 The wooden chair was handmade by my aunt’s father-in-law, a man I never met personally, but the chair reminds me of my aunt who died much too young.

 (2) My sister gave me this milk and sugar set.
-The milk pours out of the duck’s beak and looks so funny.
+The milk pours out of the duck’s beak.

-(3) These salt and pepper shakers were again a gift from my sister.
-And the are also funny in that the pepper one looks like he’s crying pepper tears!
+(3) These salt and pepper shakers were another gift from my sister.

 (4) I painted and fired this duck basket while working my summer job during university.
-I ran the arts and crafts program at a Home for the Aged, a job I loved.
+I worked the arts and crafts department at a home for the aged, a job I loved.
 I did it for several summers.

 (5) This would be the item in these photos that I’ve had the longest.
 A high school friend brought it home for me from Austria when he went with his family.
-I always felt that it was so thoughtful that he would have carried this delicate little swan in his suitcase.
+It was so thoughtful of him to carry this delicate little swan all the way home.
 It is tiny, standing only 3 inches tall and is marked with the maker on the bottom.
-I remember him telling me they had toured the place where it was crafted.
+I remember him telling me they had toured the place where it was made.

 (6) An ex’s mother gave me this egg shaped crystal trinket box for Easter one year.
-I loved her a lot and keep this on my dresser as a reminder of days gone by.
+I loved her so keep this on my dresser as a reminder of a lovely woman who influenced my life.

 (7) This is a music box that you wind by turning the Ferris wheel itself.
 Then it spins slowly while playing the most delightful version of “It’s a Small World”.
 My mother gave me this to cheer me up during a rough patch in life once and I keep it in a glass cabinet in the bedroom to remind me to appreciate the happiness I have found.

 (10) I picked up these pastel coloured paper clips the other day.
-I could have bought the black ones, but why buy black when you can have pastel?!
-(I wish I felt the same way about clothes, especially with pastels being so in-style this spring/summer.
-I am planning an upcoming post about how I will wear the trend mixed with all my black things.)
+I could have bought the black ones, but why buy black when you can have can colours!

 Thank you very much for taking a look.
 Do you save things for sentimental reasons?